ProgrammerKR/ProXact/fixtures/eslint-v7/README.md

 # ESLint v7 Fixture

-This fixture allows us to test e2e functionality for `eslint-plugin-react-hooks` with eslint version 7.
+This fixture allows us to test e2e functionality for `eslint-plugin-proxact-hooks` with eslint version 7.

 Run the following to test.